mpieva/biohazard-tools/README.md

 * `bam-rmdup`: removes PCR duplicates from BAM files and computes a consensus sequence for each cluster of replicates.

+* `expound`: annotates regions, similar to what `bedtools` does.
+  `expound` has a neat client/server mode so it doesn't have to read the same annotation file over and over again.

 * `fastq2bam`: converts FastQ to BAM.
 It handles many weird combinations of one to four input files and optionally trims reads and merges read pairs.